 And then they arrive, and we see the fruit of labor and grace appear before us: the boys who have filled our thoughts and conversations for so many hours.
 Suddenly, they become a part of our school, some smiling, some nervous, some set and determined-all ready in one way or another to take on the challenges of growing to Catholic manhood with us.
-As work and pray (and play) together, contributing to their own education and the education of every student here, new and returning alike.
-It is a beautiful thing to see a school like this in action and that is partly because it is growing increasingly rare in our culture.
-This is a school that lives and learns in constant collaboration to live a Catholic life and receive a Catholic formation, and it is a great consolation to know that a school like this can and does still exist in this country.
+As the new boys begin to make friends and enter into the song of our school, it is a matter of joy and gravity to see them embarking on an adventure that will almost certainly change their lives forever.